Lepidoptera: Head

-The head is where many sensing organs and the mouth parts are found.
-Like the adult, the larva also has a toughened, or sclerotized head capsule.
-Here, two compound eyes, and chaetosema, raised spots or clusters of sensory bristles unique to Lepidoptera, occur, though many taxa have lost one or both of these spots.
-The antennae have a wide variation in form among species and even between different sexes.
-The antennae of butterflies are usually filiform and shaped like clubs, those of the skippers are hooked, while those of moths have flagellar segments variously enlarged or branched.
-Some moths have enlarged antennae or ones that are tapered and hooked at the ends.
+The head houses sensing organs and mouthparts.
+Like the adult, the larva has a toughened, or sclerotized head capsule.
+Here, two compound eyes, and chaetosema, clusters of sensory bristles unique to Lepidoptera, occur, though many taxa have lost one or both of these clusters.
+The antennae vary widely in form among species and between the sexes.
+The antennae of butterflies are usually club-shaped, those of the skippers are hooked, while those of moths have segments variously enlarged or branched.

-The maxillary galeae are modified and form an elongated proboscis.
-The proboscis consists of one to five segments, usually kept coiled up under the head by small muscles when it is not being used to suck up nectar from flowers or other liquids.
-Some basal moths still have mandibles, or separate moving jaws, like their ancestors, and these form the family Micropterigidae.
+The maxillary galeae are modified to form an elongated proboscis.
+It consists of one to five segments, kept coiled up under the head by small muscles when it is not being used to suck up nectar from flowers.

 The larvae, called caterpillars, have a toughened head capsule.
 Caterpillars lack the proboscis and have separate chewing mouthparts.
 These mouthparts, called mandibles, are used to chew up the plant matter that the larvae eat.
 The lower jaw, or labium, is weak, but may carry a spinneret, an organ used to create silk.
-The head is made of large lateral lobes, each having an ellipse of up to six simple eyes.
+The head is made of large lateral lobes, each having a group of up to six simple eyes.